way0utwest/ZeroDowntime/readme.md

 You can compile this in VS 2019 and run it.
 It might work in other versions, but that's the version I've been using.

 **Note**: This requires the database and code from the SQL folder.
+Before clicking start on the app, the scripts 01 and 02 must be run.

 When the app runs, you can start and stop the calls against the database.
 The default database is ZeroDowntime, and the credentials were mine for a test system.
 You can enter your own.
+These should point to the location where you have executed the SQL scripts 01 and 02.

 The encrypted checkbox is for Always Encrypted, but I haven't tested this yet.